 Benefits of adjudication

-Determining the validity, extent, and priority of water rights within a subbasin can be vital for:
+Determining the validity, extent, and priority of water rights within a sub-basin can be vital for:

 - Community planning.

-- Protecting the water resource.
+- Protecting the water resources of the state.

 - Protecting legal water users.